Technology of the New York City Subway: On The Go! Travel Station

-On September 19, 2011, the MTA set up another pilot project, an online, interactive touchscreen computer program called "On The Go!
+On September 19, 2011, the MTA set up another pilot project, an online, interactive touchscreen computer program called "On the Go!
 Travel Station" (OTG).
 It lists any planned work or service changes occurring on the subway as well as information to help travelers find landmarks or locales near the stations with an OTG outlet, with advertisements as well.
 The first station to test this new technology was Bowling Green on the IRT Lexington Avenue Line.
 Other stations scheduled to participate in this program were Penn Station (with the LIRR), Grand Central Terminal (with Metro-North), Atlantic Avenue–Barclays Center in Brooklyn, and Jackson Heights–Roosevelt Avenue/74th Street–Broadway in Queens.

 New and existing On the Go! kiosks were to receive an interface overhaul as a result of the MTA's partnership with Control Group, a technology and design consultancy firm.
 Control Group were adding route lookups, countdown to train arrivals, and service alerts.
 Between 47 and 90 interactive wayfinding kiosks were scheduled to be deployed in 2013.
 As of January 2016, there are 155 kiosks at 31 stations.
-At the completion of Phase 2, there will be a total of 380 kiosks installed.
+At the completion of Phase 2, there was to be a total of 380 kiosks installed.
+By 2020, these had been supplanted by digital screens systemwide.

-All On the Go! kiosks were removed from stations throughout 2020 in favor of the newer but not interactive digital displays.